 White Oak Bark

-Bonus (not herbs): Bentonite Clay & Hydrogen Peroxide
+Bonus (because they're not herbs): Bentonite Clay and Hydrogen Peroxide

 - Aloe Vera Juice for rinse

 - Distilled Water

 Herbs: Include any or all of the following.
 You can use crushed, powdered, or whole herbs, however, powdered works best.